The weather is fair and it’s time to get busy outdoors, or more specifically, get busy planting your garden.

 - Tansy (pest control)

 Other vining plants, like melons and squash, will compete with cucumbers for space and nutrients, and neither will be strong.
+Below are bad neighbors for cucumbers.

 - Melons (shared nutritional needs)

-- Potatoes (will blight when near cucumbers)
+- Potatoes (will blight them)

 - Sage (attract pests)